 For drinking water high in arsenic, distillers can provide a reliable and consistent method to remove both of these species.

-We also offer AdEdge DWS-2S point-of-use arsenic specific filter systems that can easily installed under the kitchen sink for point-of-use drinking water.
-These systems use the Adedge high capacity iron oxide based media.
+For small point of use drinking water applications, we offer AdEdge DWS-2S point-of-use arsenic specific filter systems that can easily installed under the kitchen sink for point-of-use drinking water.
+These systems use the Adedge high capacity iron oxide-based media.
 Filters contain AdEdge AD33 and remove both Arsenic III and Arsenic V.

 Need help selecting a system?
 Fill out our quick and easy Water System Designer Form and get a response in 24 hours or less.

 Want More Information?
-Visit USEPA site on arsenic in drinking water.
+See fact sheet from EPA on arsenic in drinking water.

 Get complete well water testing: See all well water test kits.